Paperspace/Docs/experiments/about.md

 Experiments can be run from the **Experiment Builder** web interface, our **CLI,** the **GradientCI** bot, or the **SDK**.
 Here is a quick overview and instructions for each option:

-The **web UI** is great for getting familiar with Experiments and running sample projects.
+The **Web UI** is great for getting familiar with Experiments and running sample projects.

 {% page-ref page="using-experiments/" %}